-This wrapper algorithm is fairly efficient since it can reuse all the mutual information tests.
-Note that mutual information tests often take more than 95% of the running time of the BN learning process.
-The accuracy estimation process is not too slow either, since a few hundred predictions can be made in one second.
+This wrapper algorithm can be fairly efficient since it can reuse all the mutual information tests.
+Note that mutual information tests usually take more than 95% of the running time of the BN learning process.
+The accuracy estimation process will not be too slow either since a few hundred predictions can be made in one second.
+Another possible way of improving BN classifiers is by providing domain knowledge, such as node ordering, forbidden links and cause & effect relationships.
+This can help the BN learners to find a better BN structure.